-First proposed as a research project in 1991, blockchain is comfortably settling into its late twenties.
-Like most millennials its age, blockchain has seen its fair share of public scrutiny over the last two decades, with businesses around the world speculating about what the technology is capable of and where it’s headed in the years to come.
+First proposed as a research project in 1991, blockchain comfortably settled into its late twenties.
+Like most millennials its age, blockchain has seen its fair share of public scrutiny over the last two decades, with businesses worldwide speculating about what the technology is capable of and where it’s headed in the years to come.

 With many practical applications for the technology already being implemented and explored, blockchain is finally making a name for itself at age twenty-seven, in no small part because of bitcoin and cryptocurrency.
 As a buzzword on the tongue of every investor in the nation, blockchain stands to make business and government operations more accurate, efficient, and secure.

 As we prepare to head into the third decade of blockchain, it’s no longer a question of “if” legacy companies will catch on to the technology – it’s a question of “when.”